 The Ritz of London’s Afternoon Tea Scones

-Sift the flour into a large mixing bowl.
-Add the baking powder, cream of tartar, baking soda, and salt.
+- In a large mixing bowl, whisk together the flour, baking powder, cream of tartar, baking soda, and salt.
 Work in the butter with the fingertips until the mixture has the consistency of large, flaky crumbs.
-Stir in the milk using a spatula until the dough is soft.
+Make a well in the center, and add milk.
+Stir using a spatula until the dough is soft.

-Lightly grease a baking sheet with butter (I lined it with parchment paper instead).
+- Lightly grease a baking sheet with butter or line with parchment paper.
 Arrange the rounds on the sheet.
 Lightly dust their faces with flour.